gpang98/Challenge14_belly-button-challenge/README.md

     - return error if no data are fetched.

 ### `bonus.js` Script
 1. The `gauge_data` to plot are defined.
-(Please note this gauge didn't matched the sampel provided but close enough).
+(Please note this gauge didn't matched the sample provided but close enough).
     - `type` = indicator with mode = 'gauge+number'
     - 9 segments are defined and colors are assigned from Light yelllow to Black